swcarpentry/web-data-python/reference.md

     actual data sets.
     An index contains the metadata that makes actual data findable.

+Representational State Transfer (REST):
+:   a set of patterns for sharing data on the web.

 silent failure:
 :   Failing without producing any warning messages.
     Silent failures are hard to detect and debug.